-The following year the coupe's front fenders lost their glitzy chrome trim, and the trim levels were shuffled.
+In 2009, the coupe's front fenders lost their glitzy chrome trim, and the trim levels were shuffled.
 Coupes were available in SE and SES trims, while the sedan came in S, SE, SES and leather-lined SEL trims.
 Stability control became optional but then was made standard for 2010.

 A used Focus from this generation makes for a value-packed choice, but most competitors were stronger vehicles overall.
 The Focus offered solid and reliable transportation with a few notable perks such as the available Sync system, but the cabin lacked the more upscale materials quality that segment front-runners had.
 And although it offered a reasonably pleasant driving experience along with excellent fuel economy, its handling wasn't as finely honed as that of some sportier rivals such as the Mazda 3.

 When the Ford Focus debuted for 2000, it was available as a two-door hatchback (ZX3) or as a sedan (ZX4) or wagon (ZXW).
 The base engine was an anemic SOHC 2.0-liter inline four-cylinder engine rated at 110 hp or a preferable DOHC 2.0-liter engine called the Zetec that was good for 130 hp.
 Transmission choices were a five-speed manual or a four-speed automatic.
 These earlier Focus models went through a variety of changes, many of which are important to pay attention to if you're looking for a used Focus.
 In particular, Ford continually tinkered with the car's trim levels and availability of standard and optional features.
 From 2000 to 2004, the trim levels were typically the base LX, midgrade SE and high-line ZTS.
 Antilock brakes and front-seat side airbags were optional equipment, and stability control was offered for a few years starting in 2001.